About the Lab|

 Research by faculty and staff from other departments on campus.

 Smaller, non-funded "exploratory" projects by students, faculty, staff, or others.

 Support for instructional use of GIS and remote sensing technology across campus.

 The lab is located in 114 Fairchild Hall.
 To learn more about the lab, or to discuss a project that might benefit from access to the lab, please contact us.

-Hardware resources include a variety of workstations, 9 TB of space on Network Attached Storage (NAS) units, and peripheral equipment such as large-format plotters, printers, a large-format map scanner, and other devices.
-The lab also maintains a collection of GPS units and an Ocean Optics JAZ dual field spectroradiometer.
+Hardware resources include a variety of workstations, 9 TB of space on Network Attached Storage (NAS) units, and peripheral equipment such as a large-format plotter, printers, a large-format map scanner, and other devices.
+The lab also maintains a collection of GPS units and an Ocean Optics JAZ dual field spectroradiometer, and has shared access to a 3D terrestrial laser scanner.
 Lab users have access to the college’s advanced Research Computing network.